In this article you will learn about:

-When you connect your applications and create your collections, you can choose how Onna collects and stores your data.
+When you connect your applications and create your collections, you are able to choose how Onna collects and stores your data.
 Onna supports three default sync modes: one-time sync, auto-sync, and auto-sync and archive.
 However, please note, that all three sync modes may not be available to you as the types of sync modes available are based on the connector you’re using.

-However, after that, Onna won’t monitor your application for new or changed data.
+Once the sync is complete, Onna will not monitor your source application for new or changed data.
 When data is added, changed, or deleted from your origin source, Onna will not reflect that in your sync.
-To get updated data for that source you would need to run another one-time sync, which also implies processing all the data again.
+To get updated data for that source you would need to run another one-time sync.

 One-time sync keeps your Onna data usage low, as the size of your collection won't increase after the sync and processing have fully completed.
 However, with this option updating your data will require another full sync.

-This mode always reflects the most recent status of your data.
-This means that, when records are added, changed, or deleted from your application, the same happens in Onna.
+This mode should reflect the most up to date resources from your data source.
+Meaning, when resources are added, changed, or deleted from the origin data source, the same happens in Onna.

-Note: Auto-sync reflects existing retention policies set up within the origin data source.
-When files are deleted from your application because of their retention period expired, they are also deleted from Onna.
+Auto-sync reflects existing retention policies set up within the origin data source.
+When files are deleted from your origin data source due to retention, they are also deleted from Onna.

-With the auto-sync and archive mode, as when using auto-sync mode, Onna connects to your application and collects the data available at that moment, starting from the date you choose.
-If you don’t choose any, Onna will collect all data available, then will keep monitoring your application for new or changed data and sync at regular intervals of 20-30 minutes.
+With auto-sync and archive mode, as when using auto-sync mode, Onna connects to your origin data source and collects the data available at that moment, starting from the date you choose.
+If you don’t choose any, Onna will collect all data available and continue to monitor your source application for new or changed data at regular sync intervals.

 This mode should reflect the most up to date resources from your data source.
-However, in comparison to the auto-sync mode, Onna stores a copy of deleted records.
-This means that, when records are added or changed in your application, the same happens in Onna.
-However, when records are deleted from the application, the last version before they got deleted remains available in Onna.
+However, in comparison to the auto-sync mode, Onna stores a copy of deleted files.
+This means that, when files are added or changed in your origin data source, the same happens in Onna.
+However, when files are deleted from the origin data source, the last version before they were deleted remains available in Onna.

 Tracking deletions adapts to how each application is built.
-For this reason, the way Onna displays deleted records varies from application to application.
+For this reason, the way Onna displays deleted files varies from application to application.

 If you know our file versioning feature, you may be wondering whether it can replace the auto-sync and archive mode.
 We consider them complementary features.
 Here’s why:

-The main difference is that file versioning allows you to see various versions of the same record that are collected from the moment you enable the feature.
-Auto-sync and archive ensures that a copy of deleted records is kept in Onna, but only shows the most recent version of such records.
+- The main difference is that file versioning allows you to see various versions of the same record that are collected from the moment you enable the feature.
+Auto-sync and archive ensures that a copy of deleted files is kept in Onna, but only shows the most recent version of deleted files.
 For example, if a record is deleted from your application, Onna will store only the last version available before it was deleted.

-Note: Versions of a record start to be collected when you enable file versioning.
-Until you enable file versioning, you will always see the most recent version of the file, even if you selected the auto-sync and archive mode for your collection.
+Versions of a record start to be collected when an Onna admin enables file versioning.
+Until file versioning is enabled, you will always see only the most recent version of the file, even if you selected the auto-sync and archive mode for your collection.

 If you want to keep a copy of your deleted files but also track all the changes made to them, you must enable both file versioning and create a collection selecting auto-sync and archive.
 When tracking changes within a specific date range, remember that only changes that took place within the range can be tracked.

 Versioning adapts to how each application is built.
-For this reason, the way Onna displays the changes made to records varies from application to application.
+For this reason, the way Onna displays the changes made to files varies from application to application.